YeSv/Simple.Kafka.Rpc/README.md

 # 1. Introduction

-`Simple.Kafka.Rpc` allows you to use Kafka not only as commit log but also like `Request/Response` model.
+`Simple.Kafka.Rpc` allows you to use Kafka not only as commit log but also for `Request/Response` communication type.
 What does it mean?

-Simple http call implementation in `C#` to a server might look like this:
+Let's write an example of http call to google.com in `C#` which might look like this:

 ```csharp